Charan-guggilapu123/NFT-smart-contract-23A91A1220/README.md

   uint256 maxTokenId,
   uint256 maxSupply
 )

-Access Control
+# Access Control

-The deployer is the admin
+->The deployer is the admin

-Only the admin can:
+->Only the admin can:

 Mint new tokens